SAP/application-support-center/README.md

 ## License

 Copyright (c) 2020 SAP SE or an SAP affiliate company.
 All rights reserved.
-This file is licensed under the Apache Software License, v.
-2 except as noted otherwise in the <a href="LICENSE">LICENSE file</a>
+This file is licensed under the Apache Software License, v2.0 except as noted otherwise in the <a href="LICENSE">LICENSE file</a>.
+Detailed information including third-party components and their licensing/copyright information is available via the <a href="https://api.reuse.software/info/github.com/SAP/application-support-center">REUSE</a> tool.